Decades of Workers' Compensation Experience in the Central Valley

 Some injured workers give up on obtaining benefits once their claim is denied.
 However, your claim may have been wrongly denied and you might be able to overturn the denial by appealing.
 The denied workers' compensation claim lawyers at Berry, Smith & Bartell can determine your options in a free, no obligation legal consultation.
 If we determine you have grounds for an appeal, we can manage the entire process on your behalf.
 We have many years of combined experience helping injured workers recover the benefits they are entitled.
 Our trusted lawyers have extensive knowledge of California's workers' compensation system and what it takes to recover fair compensation for our clients.
-Our three partners, Senior Partner and Founder Wm.
-Todd Berry, Timothy D. Bartell and Jaime L. Smith, are all members of the California Applicants' Attorneys Association (CAAA).
-Bartell is also president of Central Valley Chapter of the CAAA.
+Our three partners, Partners Timothy D. Bartell and Jaime L. Smith, are members of the California Applicants' Attorneys Association (CAAA).
 The CAAA is made up of attorney advocates helping injured workers return to the job.

 There is no risk in contacting us because you will not be charged for our services unless you receive benefits.
 Our Bakersfield workers' compensation lawyers know how important it is for injured workers to receive benefits as they try to recover and get back to work.

 Our Bakersfield office is located at 5060 California Avenue, close to multiple hospitals and medical facilities, including HealthSouth Bakersfield Rehabilitation Hospital.